Jalen Hurts Player Prop Bets for the NFL Playoffs | Philadelphia vs. Tampa Bay 1/16/2022

 Season Stats

-- Hurts has thrown 54 passes in the red zone this season, 32.5% of his team's red zone plays.
+- Hurts has attempted 54 of his 432 passes in the red zone, accounting for 32.5% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Hurts' matchup with the Buccaneers.